 There has been quite a bit made of 3D printing in recent days, with plenty of opportunities and controversy to go around.
 But for surgeons in Japan, 3D printing may have just recently saved a life.

 In this case, a child was set for a liver transplant from the child's parent.
 Naturally, the parent's liver was significantly larger than that of the child, so the liver needed to be scaled down.
 That's where the 3D printing came in, and may very well have saved the child's life.

-What the Japanese surgeons did with the 3D printing was as simple as it was brilliant; they used a 3D printed model of the donor liver – done in an acrylic resin – to simulate almost flawlessly the donor liver.
-They then practiced carving down the model liver such that it would be of the correct dimensions to fit into in the space left by the child's liver.
+did with the 3D printing was as simple as it was brilliant; they used a 3D printed model of the donor liver – done in an acrylic resin – to simulate almost flawlessly the donor liver.
+They then practiced carving down the model liver such that it would be of the correct dimensions to fit into in the space left by the child's liver. the Japanese surgeons

 The 3D-printed practice liver saw a successful transplant.

 The concept of industrial 3D printers making appearances in surgical suites isn't unprecedented; more and more surgeons are seeing the incredible power of constructing individualized – even personalized –copies of patients' organs as reference models.
 It doesn't stop there, either; scientists are already working on using 3D printing to create embryonic stem cells and living human tissue that can be attached directly to the body.

 While creating actual body parts is several years out, the earliest stages of such efforts have already been seen thanks to a group of researchers creating a

 for one patient, and 3D-printed lower jaw showing up at Techonomy 2012.
 3D-printed prosthetic devices

 Indeed, the process is visibly moving forward, as two printer makers – Stratasys (